USSoccerFederation/ussf_ssac_23_soccer_gnn/README.md

 ## Research Abstract
-The purpose of this research is to build gender-specific, first-of-their-kind Graph Neural Networks to model the likelihood of a counterattack being successful and uncover what factors make them successful in both men's and women's professional soccer.
+The purpose of this research is to build gender-specific, first-of-their-kind Graph Neural Networks to model the likelihood of a counterattack being successful and to uncover what factors make them successful in both men's and women's professional soccer.
 These models are trained on a total of 20,863 frames of algorithmically identified counterattacking sequences from synchronized StatsPerform on-ball event and SkillCorner spatiotemporal (broadcast) tracking data.
 The [data](#datasets) - easily accessible within the [Counterattack Jupyter Notebook](counterattack.ipynb) - is derived from 632 games of MLS (2022), NWSL (2022) and international women’s soccer (2020-2022).